cmsc330fall24/fall2024/projects/project1.md

 - Semipublic test code is hidden and the Gradescope test names will specify which functions are tested.
 - Secret test code is hidden and the names will not divulge which functions are tested.
 However, whether you pass will still be visible on Gradescope as soon as you submit.

-You should test your project in the following ways:
+You should test your project *locally* in the following ways:

 1. Run the public tests.
-These tests are the same as those on gradescope.
+These tests are the same as those on Gradescope.
 2. Write student tests in `test/student/student.ml` to best predict what you think the non-public tests are.
-You can use the public tests as a template
+A template for this is provided.

-Relying on gradescope for testing is poor practice and not recommended.
+Relying on Gradescope for testing is poor practice and not recommended.
 Additionally, staff cannot tell you what the semipublic and secret tests are.

-Running the public tests locally can by done using the command below:
+To run public tests locally, first build your code with

+`dune build`

+Then run all tests in your project using

+`dune runtest -f`

+If you get stuck in an infinite loop, exit the tests using `Ctrl-C`.
+Do *not* use `Ctrl-Z`, as this will only suspend the process, not end it.

-`dune runtest -f`.
-This will run both public and student tests.
-If you want to only test a specific file, say your student tests file, run `dune runtest test/student`, replacing the path if your testing files are located in a directory elsewhere.
+The command above will run both public and student tests.
+If you want to only test a using specific test file, say your student tests file, run `dune runtest -f test/student`, replacing the path if your testing files are located in a directory elsewhere.
 We recommend you write student tests in `test/student/student.ml`.

-Submitting to Gradescope can be done using the exact same method used for project 0.
-Add your changes, commit them, push them, and then run `submit` keyword.

->[!IMPORTANT]
-> In projects, you have 3 24-hour extension tokens to use.
-You can only use one per project.
-Refer to class syllabus.
-This is done by modifying the contents of the LATE_TOKEN file from `false` to `true` and submitting after the deadline has passed.
->
-> The LATE_TOKEN file will only be checked if you have submitted late (within 24 hours after the deadline).
-> Once you use a token (submit within 24 hours after the deadline with the LATE_TOKEN contents = true), you **will not be able to change it even if you submit with contents = false later**.
-Once it is used, it is locked in!

-You can interactively test your code by doing `dune utop src` (assuming you have `utop`).
-Then you should be able to use any of the functions located in the `src/` directory.
-All of your commands in `utop` need to end with two semicolons (i.e. `;;`), otherwise it will appear that your terminal is hanging.

 To run a single test you need to do the following:
 1. Build using `dune build`.
-This should create a `_build` folder or similar
+This should create a `_build` folder or similar.
-2. Know where the test executable is (in this case, the publics): `ls _build/default/test/public`
+2. Find where the test executable is (for example, the public test executable might have this filepath):

+   `_build/default/test/public/public.exe`
+4. Get the names of all the tests that are part of that executable by running that executable with the `-list-test` argument:

+   `_build/default/test/public/public.exe -list-test`
-3. Get the name of the test you want to run: `./_build/default/test/public/public.exe -list-test`
+6. Using the name of the test you want, run that test (for example, this runs the test called `public:0:abs`):

-4. Using that name, run that test: `./_build/default/test/public/public.exe -only-test public:0:abs`
+   `./_build/default/test/public/public.exe -only-test public:0:abs`

+In addition, you can interactively test your code by running `dune utop src` (assuming you have `utop` installed properly).
+This allows you to use any of the functions located in the `src/` directory in this `utop` instance.
+All of your commands in `utop` need to end with two semicolons (i.e. `;;`), otherwise it will appear that your terminal is hanging.
+Exit `utop` using `Ctrl-D`, `Cmd-D`, or typing `#quit;;`.

-Besides the provided public tests, you will also find the file **student.ml** on `test/student/`, where you'll be able to add OUnit tests of your own.
-More detailed information about writing tests can be found [here](https://www.youtube.com/watch?v=C36JnAcClOQ).
+More detailed information about writing/executing tests can be found [here](https://www.youtube.com/watch?v=C36JnAcClOQ).
 Here are the timestamps for the topics covered in the video:

 - Installing necessary software: [00:46](https://www.youtube.com/watch?v=C36JnAcClOQ&t=46s)
 - How to build and test: [01:14](https://www.youtube.com/watch?v=C36JnAcClOQ&t=74s)